-If you’re utilising a self-managed super fund (SMSF) for your superannuation, then you’ll want to be very smart and strategic about the portfolio that makes up that SMSF.
+If you’re utilising a self-managed super fund (SMSF) for your superannuation, then you’ll want to be strategic about the portfolio that makes up that SMSF.
 After all, it is your retirement fund, and accumulating as much wealth through it as possible is essential.

 Some of this allocation bias is, of course, quite natural.
 Property, cash, and local shares are seen by many as the “safe” options.
 In practice, though overweighting to these, or, for that matter, to any asset class adds easily avoidable additional risk into the SMSF portfolio, but many struggle to understand just what they need to do in order to better balance their SMSFs.